AdobeDocs/commerce-operations.en/help/release/release-notes/open-source-2-4-5.md

 *  Merchants can now select a service to deploy from the Admin (Google Tag Manager).

 For information about enhancements and bug fixes, see [PWA Studio releases](https://github.com/magento/pwa-studio/releases).
-See [Version compatibility](https://developer.adobe.com/commerce/pwa-studio/integrations/adobe-commerce/version-compatibility/) for a list of PWA Studio versions and their compatible {{ site.data.var.ce }} core versions.
+See [Version compatibility](https://developer.adobe.com/commerce/pwa-studio/integrations/adobe-commerce/version-compatibility/) for a list of PWA Studio versions and their compatible Magento Open Source core versions.

 ## Fixed issues

-We have fixed hundreds of issues in the {{ site.data.var.ce }} 2.4.5 core code.
+We have fixed hundreds of issues in the Magento Open Source 2.4.5 core code.

 ### Installation, upgrade, deployment

 <!--- ACP2E-49-->

 *  You can now rename a data patch and add the old class name as an alias in the `patch_list` database table. {{ site.data.var.Ce }} now checks whether data patch aliases already existed in the database before applying the patch.
-Previously, {{ site.data.var.ce }} threw an error under these conditions.
+Previously, Magento Open Source threw an error under these conditions.

 <!--- AC-3036-->

-*  {{ site.data.var.ce }} no longer throws an exception when you try to change the Admin URL to a custom URL from the Admin.
+*  Magento Open Source no longer throws an exception when you try to change the Admin URL to a custom URL from the Admin.
 Previously, after changing the Admin URL, you could not log in.
 [GitHub-35416](https://github.com/magento/magento2/issues/35416)

 <!--- AC-1480-->

-*  Merchants can now successfully upgrade from an {{ site.data.var.ce }} 2.4.2 deployment with Klarna to {{ site.data.var.ce }} 2.4.3.
+*  Merchants can now successfully upgrade from an Magento Open Source 2.4.2 deployment with Klarna to Magento Open Source 2.4.3.
 [GitHub-33760](https://github.com/magento/magento2/issues/33760)

 <!--- AC-2905-->

-*  The path to {{ site.data.var.ce }} Analytics is no longer hardcoded.
-Previously, this hardcoded path resulted in conflicts when multiple {{ site.data.var.ce }} instances were installed on one server.
+*  The path to Magento Open Source Analytics is no longer hardcoded.
+Previously, this hardcoded path resulted in conflicts when multiple Magento Open Source instances were installed on one server.
 [GitHub-29373](https://github.com/magento/magento2/issues/29373)

 ### Accessibility